singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 There are lots of identical nodes.
 For example, fib(3) appears twice and fib(2) appears three times.
 Why should we recompute  these from scratch each time?

-In fact, when we call fib( n), we shouldn't have to do much more thanO(n) calls, since there's onlyO(n) possible values we can throw at fib.
+In fact, when we call fib( n), we shouldn't have to do much more than O(n) calls, since there's only O(n) possible values we can throw at fib.
 Each time we compute fib(i), we should just cache this result and use it later.

 This is exactly what memoization is.